Hoishin/macos-setup/README.md

 #### Backup and Sync

-- Login and sync
+- Login
-- Sync Desktop, Pictures and Documents
-- Use "High Quality"
 - Create `GoogleDrive` directory and select it
+- Uncheck big directory and sync

 #### Discord